karloskalcium/md2enex/README.md

 ```

 The media path should be relative to the Markdown file's location.
 When the file is converted, the media will be properly embedded in the Evernote note as resources with the correct MIME type.

+## Tags Support

+This tool supports tags and keywords embedded in yaml frontmatter and converts them to evernote tags.
+For example see [this test file](https://raw.githubusercontent.com/karloskalcium/md2enex/refs/heads/master/tests/test4/test4.markdownyaml.md).

 ## Evernote import considerations